 Submitting a photo of your booth setup can be a little tricky if you have never sold at a farmers market before.

-I chose to set up my entire booth display in my driveway!
 I set up my display space the same way I would if I were at the farmers market.
 This includes setting up my folding tables, my tabletop decor and my product.
-I also hung my banner and weighed down my tent.

 Doing a practice run is really beneficial for a number of reasons.
 First of all, it might be a necessity if you need to take photos of your booth set up.

 Second, it takes some practice setting up and taking down your booth.
 When I first got my pop-up tent, it took me forever to figure out how to open it!
-Now it is much easier and can be done quickly.
+Now it is much easier and can be done faster.

 I originally started with one farmer’s market.
 My product started doing well and I eventually expanded and participated in multiple farmers markets a week.

 I was really active in promoting my markets, which included reaching out to other vendors via Etsy and word of mouth.
-Eventually, I became the farmer’s market manager!

 Once I was a manager, my duties expanded.
-Not only was I still running my own booth, but I was now in charge of all the booths at the market.
+Not only was I still running my own booth, but I was now in charge of managing all the booths at the market.

 This included collecting the rent from each vendor, assigning booth spaces to vendors as well as assisting with setup and tear down at the end of the day.
-I also had to review applications and assist new vendors.

 One of the perks included free rental booth.
 I was able to sell product for free of charge.
 On top of this, I was also paid a monthly salary for being the market manager.